AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        end loop;
     end Main;

+This program has the same effect as the preceding example.

-The syntax differs from case statements, because branches are separated by commas.
+The syntax differs from :ada:`case` statements, with branches separated by commas.

 Strongly typed language